 Palekar’s Ankahi and Sudhir Mishra’s

+Main Znidna Hoon.
 “It was such a different experience.
 I would say these women made a lot of sense,” she says, chatting in her bright spacious apartment tastefully decorated with antique furniture.
 But Naval refuses to give geographical details of the homes she spent time in.
 “It’s not fair to the women there,” she says.
+She was just 14 when she first

 visited a mental home to meet a close friend admitted